Sbosh11/pomodoro-timer/README.md

-This project was created with love for Freecodecamp
+This project was build with love for Freecodecamp [View Pomodoro-Timer Here](https://pomodoro-sibs.netlify.com).

 ## Available Scripts